 Q. Will you do a custom color for my 12 o'clock ring?

 A. We can do custom colors.
 If you have the manufacturer color code, there will be a charge for the paint only.
 If you do not have a color code, a "research" charge may apply.

 Q. Do you recommend a 3mm or 10mm 12 o'clock ring?

 A. This is a very personal choice!
 We just highly recommend you get some sort of ring!
 A ring make wheels visually "pop"!
 A quick rule of thumb though is that Porsche and Mercedes take 10mm while Ferraris looks best with a 3mm ring.
 Lamborghinis and Audis look great with either!

 Q. Do you recommend colored stitching?

 A. Again, this is a very personal decision.
 It depends somewhat on what the car's interior looks like.
 If it has deviated stitching (not the same color as the leather) then we usually recommend matching that color.
 If it has black or gray stitching in the interior, the customer's first thought is to go with black.
 However, wheels with black stitching are not nearly as visually exciting as a wheel with colored stitching.
 As our wheels are often the focus of the interior, why not make it truly special?
-We've never had a customer after receiving his colored stitching wheel to re-stitch it in black!
+We've only had one customer who after receiving his colored stitching wheel want to re-stitch it in black!

 Q. What colors of stitching are available?